aufKeihlePascual/RepoGuide/README.md

 OTHERS:

-** Error:  ' src refspec main does not match any '
+1. Error:  ' src refspec main does not match any '

     //Want to use 'main' but it doesn't exist.
 Create it.
     > git checkout -b main

-** Ensure you have committed changes
+2. Ensure you have committed changes

     > git log

-** Check Remote URL
+3. Check Remote URL

     > git remote -v

     //to update remote URL
     > git remote set-url origin <remote url>

+4. To delete branch

+    LOCAL

+    //you can't be on the branch you want to delete, so switch to another branch
+    > git checkout <branch>

+    OR
+    > git switch <branch>

+    //delete local branch
+    > git branch -d <branch to be deleted>

+    (won't delete branch if there's unmerged changes)

+    //to delete forcefully even with unmerged changes
+    > git branch -D <branch to be deleted>

+    REMOTE

+    > git push origin --delete <branch to be deleted>

+    //OPTIONAL.
+Clean up references to deleted branch from local repo
+    > git fetch --prune